lucascprazeres/cast-challenge/backend/README.md

 if you use docker, you can find the postgres docker image right [here](https://hub.docker.com/_/postgres)

-then, is just navigate to the **backend** folder and execute those commands:
+then, just navigate to the **backend** folder and execute those commands:

 ```bash
 # download the dependencies